Montenegro Climate - Year-Round Guide for Weather in Montenegro

 Ideal Montenegro weather for cruising and road tripping

-When it comes to choosing a perfect time for going on a yacht charter along the bay, or some more elaborate one, June is absolute perfect, since it’s the beginning of the summer season, and it’s not that crowded yet.
+When it comes to choosing a perfect time for going on a yacht charter along the bay, or some more elaborate one, June is absolutely perfect, since it’s the beginning of the summer season, and it’s not that crowded yet.

-This time of the year is also great if you have decided to go on a Mediterranean cruise altogether, with Montenegro being one the respectable stops on your journey.
-While making a break and catching a breath in our waters, the best possible decision you can make is to berth in the Porto Montenegro marina, the best and and the most functional marina in the whole country.
+This time of the year is also great if you have decided to go on a Mediterranean cruise altogether, with Montenegro being one of the respectable stops on your journey.
+While making a break and catching a breath in our waters, the best possible decision you can make is to berth in the Porto Montenegro marina, the best and most functional marina in the whole country.

 This is also a great decision regarding the rest of your journey, since you can easily continue in any possible direction you’ve planned, without circling or going for alternative sailing routes.

-On the other hand, weather in Montenegro in September is made for all of you who’d like to avoid the peak of the season, and stroll the half-empty beaches and uncrowded roads, but still delight in plenty of sunny and warm days.
+On the other hand, the weather in Montenegro in September is made for all of you who’d like to avoid the peak of the season, and stroll the half-empty beaches and uncrowded roads, but still delight in plenty of sunny and warm days.

 Montenegro weather in May and October